Orchid Bee Collecting Fragrances. A shiny metallic green orchid bee is known for a peculiar habit of collecting fragrances with long tongue.

 A male Euglossa dilemma, has its green metallic coloring and long tongue.
 Brush like front tarsi, and enlarged hind tibiae.
 Note the photo below that shows the large tibiae.
 They have holes in the outer tibiae to provide the storage of the fragrant scents or compounds collected from the environment.
 Which is stored in a sponge like material inside of the tibiae.

 The green orchid bee is very charismatic and is not shy to hover in front of you for a few seconds.
 This one actually sat on my finger.
-After some information was sort, it was presumed that he was interested in the essential oils that was obviously on my hands.
+After some information was sort out it was presumed that he was interested in the essential oils that was obviously on my hands.
 The mix that was used had cinnamon essential oils in.
 They do get attracted to some oils and smells, including bad ones.

 This orchid bee was obtaining fragrances by putting out his tongue and then lifting up the body and placing it in the hind tibiae.
 Left a wet mark on the chair and did this for a while.